 What Are The Health Benefits Of Cinnamon For Pregnant Women, If Any?

 Can pregnant women eat cinnamon?
 Yes, pregnant women can eat cinnamon in moderation.
-However, too much cinnamon may cause an upset stomach or other side effects due to its strong flavour.
+However, too much cinnamon may cause an upset stomach or other side effects due to its strong flavor.
 Cinnamon is a spice that has been used for millennia in traditional medicine.

 It is supposed to be beneficial for several health issues, such as pregnancy.